lazercaveman/StargazerJS/README.md

 setMorphSpeed: Number,
 `

-The "setMorphSpeed" property will set the interval speed, the StargazerJS Framework will ad and remove the morphClass to an generated element.
+The "setMorphSpeed" property will set the interval speed, the StargazerJS will ad and remove the morphClass to an generated element.

 `
 setMorphSpeed: Number,